DIALUPSTUFF/CODINGRULES/Deploying.md

 1. Download the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), and verify that it's successfully installed [using this guide](https://docs.docker. com/engine/getstarted/step_one/).
 Once the toolbox has started, ensure you've open the Docker application (Docker daemon) that should now be present on your computer.
 2. Run `eval "$(docker-machine env default)"` to configure your local CLI to utilize `docker-machine` commands.
 More details on why this is necessary can be found [here](http://stackoverflow.com/questions/40038572/eval-docker-machine-env-default).
 3. `cd` into the root directory of your project and run `docker build -t <image_name> .` to create an [image](https://docs.docker.com/engine/getstarted/step_two/) of the project on your system.
 Check that the image was successfully by running `docker images`.
-4. Do a test run of the image using `docker run -i -p 3000:3000 dialupsite`.
-This tells a Docker container that is running the image of the project we just created.
-Since this container is actually a virtual machine, we need to expose port 3000 to our system so that we can pull up the project with localhost.
+4. Do a test run of the image using `docker run --name <name> -p 8080:3000 -d <image_name>`.
+This starts a Docker container that is running the image of the project we just created.
+Since this container is actually a virtual machine, we need to forward the exposed container port (3000) to our system's host port (8080, as specified) so that we can pull up the project with localhost.
+You can view the project at http://localhost:8080/ to verify that it is working correctly.
-5. In a separate terminal tab, find the name of the container using `docker container ls`.
-Take the name of the running container, and then run `docker stop <name>` to stop the container.
+5. In a separate terminal tab, run `docker stop <name>` to stop the container.
+Afterwards, remove the container with `docker stop <name>`.
+Use `docker container ls` to ensure that the container has now been removed.
+6. [insert step detailing how to add server]
+7. Reconfigure your local `docker-machine` CLI to utilize point at the Digital Ocean Docker machine using `eval $(docker-machine env <machine_name>)`.
+8. Run `docker run --name <name> -p 80:3000 -d <image_name>`.
+This will start a Docker container on the Digital Ocean machine that will run the specified image.
+At this point, the project should be up and running publicly.